-Traditional (neoclassical) macroeconomic analysis has downplayed the role of economic institutions in economic crises (this also applies to the more recent real business-cycle theory).
-In particular, Friedman and Schwartz's (1963) study of the U.S. financial crisis of 1930-33 suggested that the primary way in which bank failures made the recession worse was through the "monetary channel," i.e., the banking crisis led to a rapid contraction in the supply of money which in turn affected national income.
+Traditional (neo-classical) macroeconomic analysis has downplayed the role of economic institutions in economic crises (this also applies to the more recent real business-cycle theory).
+In particular, Friedman and Schwartz's (1963) study of the US financial crisis of 1930-33 suggested that the primary way in which bank failures made the recession worse was through the "monetary channel," i.e. the banking crisis led to a rapid contraction in the supply of money which in turn affected national income.
 Bernanke (1983) argues that, in addition to their role in the monetary channel, banks have an important role in producing and processing information as part of their business of making loans.
-Hence, a destruction of part of the banking system as a result of bank failures has real economic costs just as the destruction of physical assets would (note that one-third of U.S. banks failed over the period 1930-33).
-In addition to the effects of bank failures, surviving banks in the Great Depression made fewer loans, as they switched to more liquid assets rather than holding loan portfolios.
+Hence, a destruction of part of the banking system as a result of bank failures has real economic costs just as the destruction of physical assets would (note that one third of US banks failed over the period 1930-33).
+In addition to the effects of bank failures, surviving banks in the great depression made fewer loans, as they switched to more liquid assets rather than holding loan portfolios.
 A third effect is caused by the nature of loan contracts: a defaulting borrower must enter a costly and protracted bankruptcy process.
-Together, these effects suggest a "credit channel" for the real effects of the financial crisis.
+Together these effects suggest a "credit channel" for the real effects of the financial crisis.
 Bernanke gives empirical evidence to support the existence of the credit channel.

 Bernanke and Gertler (1989) present a theoretical model that represents a stylized view of how the credit channel might operate.
-They argue that a borrower with a strong balance sheet is effectively fully collateralized and can borrow without the lending bank incurring any monitoring costs, while a borrower with a weak balance sheet needs more intensive bank monitoring.
-These monitoring costs are shifted onto the borrower in equilibrium in the form of a higher interest rate, and hence may reduce investment as projects that are positive net present value (NPV) at the riskless rate become uneconomic at the higher rate.
-Thus, shocks to balance sheets, including distributional shocks, can initiate macroeconomic fluctuations.
+They argue that a borrower with a strong balance sheet is effectively fully-collateralized and can borrow without the lending bank incurring any monitoring costs, while a borrower with a weak balance sheet needs more intensive bank monitoring.
+These monitoring costs are shifted onto the borrower in equilibrium in the form of a higher interest rate, and hence may reduce investment as projects that are positive-NPV at the riskless rate become uneconomic at the higher rate.
+Thus shocks to balance sheets, including distributional shocks, can initiate macroeconomic fluctuations.

-Some empirical evidence in favor of the credit channel is presented by Kashyap, Stein, and Wilcox (1993).
-They show that an overall contraction in firms' financing is accompanied by a switch in short-term external financing from bank loans to commercial paper.
+Some empirical evidence in favour of the credit channel is presented by Kashyap, Stein and switch in short-term external financing from bank loans to commercial paper.
 This switch away from bank financing also seems to have real effects on investment.
-This suggests that non-intermediated financing is an imperfect substitute for bank financing.
+This suggests that nonintermediated financing is an imperfect substitute for bank financing.